Razat94/learnSEO/README.md

 I really enjoyed [Mozs Beginner's Guide to SEO](https://moz.com/beginners-guide-to-seo), [Mozs SEO Learning Center](https://moz.com/learn/seo/on-site)
 & [Googles SEO Starter Guide](https://support.google.com/webmasters/answer/7451184?hl=en).
-All credit for this guide goes to them, because this guide could not have been written without it.
+All credit for this guide goes to these resources, because this guide could not have been written without it.
 I can't recommend strongly enough to read through them.

-Please note that this guide does not gurantee that your website will rank #1 on your searches.
+Due to the competitiveness of some keywords/phrases, ongoing changes in search engine ranking algorithms, and other competitive factors, this guide does not gurantee #1 positions or consistent top 10 positions for any particular keyword, phrase, or search term.
 By following the guidelines listed in the upcoming chapters, this guide can only help your website gain the potential of being listed on a SERP.

-My guide is written by reading Googles guide, and even they say this:
+Additionally, this guide is written by reading Googles guide, and even they say this:
 > This guide won't provide any secrets that'll automatically rank your site first in Google (sorry!),
 > but following the best practices outlined below will hopefully make it easier for search engines to crawl, index and understand your content.

 Now, this website breaks information in 3 ways:
 - [ ] These checkboxes represents tasks that you should actively consider when you go through your website.
 > These notes just hold additional information regarding a task.
 - [x] This checkbox represents an optional task.
 This is just something you should think about in the back of your head while you go through your website.

 Having said all that, I will try to write this guide in a similar fashion by following Mozs Pyramid of Greatness: